 7 Stages Of Human Evolution

 Below are the seven stages of human evolution explained with their first discoveries and unique traits.
+This is a simplified, chronological representation of human evolution for better understanding, although in reality, evolution is a complex and branching process.

 1. Dryopithecus (Dryopithecine)

 The first discovery of fossils was in the year 1856 in France.
-Later on, Humans discovered fossils of the same species in China, East Africa and Europe.
+Later on, humans discovered fossils of the same species in China, East Africa and Europe.
 It is a fact that Dryopithecus was a significant find in the study of human evolution.
 Moreover, it gave a fine understanding of the evolutionary path of hominids to humans.

 2. Ramapithecus (Syn: Sivapithecus)

 Ramapithecus is an extinct hominoid genus that existed around 14 to 9 million years ago during the Miocene epoch.
 The discovery of the first fossil was in 1932 by G.E.
-Lewis in fossil deposits of Siwālik hills in North India.
+Lewis in fossil deposits of the Siwālik Hills in North India.
 Later on, some more findings happened in Saudi Arabia and Africa.

-Initially, Ramapithecus were a potential human ancestor due to dental and jawbone fossil discoveries.
+Initially, Ramapithecus was a potential human ancestor due to dental and jawbone fossil discoveries.
 Yet, further research has led to its reclassification.
 Ramapithecus is now believed to be more closely related to modern orangutans rather than early hominins.

 Even not being a direct human ancestor, the study of Ramapithecus has contributed to our knowledge of primate evolution and the branching of different hominoid lineages.